SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 # Connecting to Google BigQuery (GBQ)

 ### Authenticate access
-This code bit will leverage google's auth method and require users to login to an email address that is registered with privilideges in the cloud project.
+This code bit will leverage google's auth method and require users to login to an email address that is registered with privileges in the cloud project.

 ``` python
 # step 1: imports